oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6909_size/45_mm_id_68_mm_od_12_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6909 Size 45 Mm Id 68 Mm Od 12 Mm Depth
+# Hardware Bearing 6900 Series 6909 Size 45 mm Id 68 mm Od 12 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base